marta-kapolka/buisness-card/README.md

 ### Goal

-The goal of the exercise was to practice basic HTML and CSS by creating small project focusing on proper semantic HTML structure and using BEM Methodology logic.
+The goal of the exercise was to practice basic HTML and CSS by creating small project focusing on proper semantic HTML structure and using BEM Methodology.

 ### Main objectives